 - Choose an App and select the + sign

 - Press the red dot at the bottom of the screen and record a short phrase (short - or you'll forget!)

 - Hit Done and it's added to the My Shortcuts list

-Don’t worry – if you forget what you recorded, you can go into the My Shortcut lists and see what phrase to use with Siri.
+Don't worry - if you do forget what you recorded, go into the My Shortcut lists and see what phrase to use with Siri.

 Hack With an App

-Finally, whether you use the iOS or Android operating system on your smartphone, head over to the place you find new Apps.
-Now search for ‘Travel Apps’ there and scroll through what comes up.
+Finally, whether you use the iOS or Android operating system on your smartphone, head over to the App Store.
+Now search for 'Travel Apps' and scroll through what comes up.
 Many of the Apps have been mentioned on this blog here and here.
-But it’s a constantly changing landscape.
+But it's a constantly changing landscape.
 Apps are created and Apps are retired/abandoned.
-So keep watching on your own App store and you might find the one cool App that will transform your travel into the Easy Travel experience we (I) crave.
+So keep watching the App store - you might find the one cool App that will transform your travel into the Easy Travel experience we (I) crave.

-Ok – game on.
-I am using my Siri shortcuts on my next trip out.
-I’m all in for step saving hacks, and not having to fumble through multiple screen pressing and swiping (while walking through a crowded airport?) sounds like a slice of heaven to me.
+Ok - game on.
+I'm using my Siri shortcuts on my next trip.
+I love step saving hacks, and not fumbling through multiple screens, pressing and swiping (while walking through a crowded airport?) sounds like a slice of heaven to me.